 It is important to note that this remains a "Working Draft" and is not ready for trustee approval.
-There will be no recommendation coming forward on February 25, 2019 to adopt the working draft as bylaws.
-This is the first of many scheduled discussions.
+There will be no recommendation coming forward on April 29, 2019 to adopt the working draft as bylaws.
+This is one of many scheduled discussions.